-Under Input Methods, tap on Current Keyboard and select Gboard.
+Under Input Methods, tap on the Current Keyboard and select Gboard.

-All the apps stores data in the form of Cache which allows it to work faster.
-However, the old cache can often create problem resulting in non-functioning of the app.
+All the apps store data in the form of Cache which allows it to work faster.
+However, the old cache can often create problems resulting in the non-functioning of the app.
 Clearing the cache can fix the Gboard not working issues on Android.

 To clear the Gboard Cache, go to Settings and tap on Apps.
 The settings may differ depending on the Android smartphone and version you are using.

 Search for the Gboard if the search function is available or scroll-down and find Gboard.

 Tap on Gboard to open its App Info.

 Tap on Storage option under Gboard App info.